surciuoli/lambda-metatheory/README.md

-# lambda-metatheory
+# Lambda-calculus Meta-theory

-This project contains two proofs of the Strong Normalization Theorem for the simply-typed lambda-calculus.
+This project contains two different proofs of the Strong Normalization Theorem for the simply-typed lambda-calculus.

-One proof is due to the method of Joachimski and Matthes, and the other is based on the traditional method of logical relations by Girard.
+One proof is due to the method of Joachimski and Matthes, and the other is based on the traditional method of logical relations (reducible functions) by Girard.

 Dependencies:
 * Agda Standard Library v0.11 (https://github.com/agda/agda-stdlib)